webplatform/docs/css/properties/cursor/index.md

 These have varying support across different browsers — see the support section.
 The examples below feature different boxes with different cursor values set on them, so you can get an idea of what the different ones look like.
 }}{{CSS Property Value
-|Data Type=url(), auto/standard value
+|Data Type=url(), keyword
-|Description=Instead of specifying a standard pointer type, you can specify a <code>url()</code> function pointing to a custom graphic to use as a cursor, which must be followed by a fallback keyword to use as a pointer if the image is not available, which can be auto or a standard value, as shown above.
+|Description=Instead of specifying a standard pointer type, you can specify a <code>url()</code> function pointing to a custom graphic to use as a cursor, which must be followed by a fallback keyword to use as a pointer if the image is not available, which can be auto or a standard value.
+For example, <code>cursor: url(), auto;</code>

 You can supply multiple <code>url()</code> functions separated by commas (<code>url(), url(), auto</code> for example), and the browser will use the earliest appropriate image it can find.
 Limitations include: